sweeks/multiviewer/docs/remote-control-user-guide.md

 The **Power** button toggles on/off the power of all the hardware in the system, including Apple TVs, Jtech, soundbar, and TV.

-# TV Layouts
+# Window Layouts

-The Apple TVs can be arranged on screen in windows of various sizes.
+The Apple TVs can be layed out on screen in windows of various sizes.
 There are five window sizes, relative to TV width: full (1/1), prominent (2/3), medium (1/2), small (1/3), and pip (1/5).
 There are eight layouts:

 - `FULL`: one full-size window.
 - `PIP`: one full-size window and a second pip window, overlayed in a corner.